 The founder of online banks First Direct and Egg, and creator of business mentoring site IconicShift, Mike Harris offers his take on what it means to create an iconic brand.

-Creative Bloq's article last week on iconic brands caused a lot of discussion and controversy, not least from readers questioning the choices in the list of the 'Top 20' iconic brands.
-Which raises the question: what makes a brand truly "iconic" anyway?
+Creative Bloq's article on iconic brands caused a lot of discussion and controversy, not least from readers questioning the choices in the list of the 'Top 20' iconic brands.
+Which raises the question: what makes a brand truly 'iconic' anyway?

 One thing I'd argue is that you don’t have to be famous globally to be iconic.
 For example, while Egg was voted one of the top 10 internet brands in the world in 1999, my businesses have been famous with consumers only in the UK, albeit their influence on their industries was global.